DAVID GREENE, HOST:

-SENATOR PAT TOOMEY REPUBLICAN, PENNSYLVANIA: Sometimes it just seems that this administration never misses an opportunity to miss an opportunity to grow this economy.
+SEN. PAT TOOMEY: Sometimes it just seems that this administration never misses an opportunity to miss an opportunity to grow this economy.

 SHAPIRO: Pat Toomey is a Republican senator from Pennsylvania.
 He says changes to the corporate tax code are urgent, but those changes must be revenue-neutral - that is, they can't leave the government with extra money for infrastructure or anything else.